-In addition to full-service retail drug stores, the Shoppers Drug Mart banner includes other retail formats such as: Shoppers Simply Pharmacy® kiosks (Pharmaprix Simplement Santé (MD) kiosks in Quebec), retail pharmacies located in medical buildings or clinics which provide pharmacy products and professional services and advice; and Wellwise by ShoppersTM locations, which sell a wide range of homecare, medical and mobility products and services to retail customers to help Canadians take charge of the way they age.
+In addition to full-service retail drug stores, the Shoppers Drug Mart banner includes other retail formats such as: Shoppers Simply Pharmacy® kiosks (Pharmaprix Simplement Santé (MD) kiosks in Quebec), retail pharmacies located in medical buildings or clinics which provide pharmacy products and professional services and advice; and Wellwise by ShoppersTM locations, which sell a wide range of home-care, medical and mobility products and services to retail customers to help Canadians take charge of the way they age.

 In addition to its retail store network, the Company owns Shoppers Drug Mart Specialty Health Network Inc., a provider of specialty drug distribution, pharmacy and comprehensive patient support services; MediSystem Technologies Inc., a provider of pharmaceutical products and services to long-term care facilities; and QHR Corporation, a leading provider of electronic medical records technology for physicians and other health care providers in Canada.
-The Company also operates the Health Solutions by ShoppersTM program, which provides wellness solutions to employers; and The Health Clinic by ShoppersTM medical clinic, which provides Canadians the quality, patient-centered healthcare they deserve.
+The Company also operates the Health Solutions by ShoppersTM program, which provides wellness solutions to employers, and The Health Clinic by ShoppersTM medical clinic, which provides Canadians the quality, patient-centered healthcare they deserve.

 The Company offers a broad scope of pharmacy services on-site including vaccinations, point-of-care testing, and other services such as medication reviews and prescribing for minor health issues in selected provinces.
-In 2022, the Company delivered millions of flu and COVID-19 vaccinations and played a key role in COVID-19 testing in Canada.
+In 2023, the Company delivered millions of flu and COVID-19 vaccinations.